kahinimehta/SocialRecognitionTask/script.md

 **Experimenter note**:
 - Before the task starts, tell participants: "To exit, laptop users can press ESC at any time.
 Touch screen users: the Exit button only appears when you need to make a decision or tap a button—it won't be visible during image display or when the screen is advancing automatically.
 Exit when you see the button."
 - Also make sure to hit all the information in the script below to ensure participants understand the task and its purpose!
+- Make sure to emphasize the leaderboard + stress the importance of collaboration so participants engage with the AI!
+- Make it clear that some images are very similar to the lures (so participants don't wonder why they're incorrect on some trials in the beginning).
+- Be sure to emphasize that confidence matters so people use the sliding scale.
+- Make sure people CLICK, NOT slide as far as possible.

 ---